Asana/deprovision-users/README.md

 ### Running

-There are two ways to run the script:

-### 1. Providing options as arguments

 You can run the script by setting all required options:

 Dry run (displays which users would be deprovisioned):